gehaxelt/phuzz/code/README.md

 ### Database

 Usually, web applications require a database to function.
 Thus, PHUZZ comes with a MySQL database container named `db`.
+However, any other DBMS for which a Docker container exists can be added to PHUZZ.
+Just edit the docker-compose.yml to include the respective container defintion and change the wait-for-database-lines in the web application's `init.sh`.

 This one should be started first with `docker-compose up db --force-recreate`.
 Then wait for mysqld to finish the initialization as indicated by the following line: